Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/TagHelper.md

 ### AreTagsEqual(object firstTag, object secondTag)

-Compares the firstTag with the secondTag.This method is introduced because a string comparison fails when using ==.
+Compares the firstTag with the secondTag.
+This method is introduced because a string comparison fails when using ==.

 #### Parameters